 Read Review Sea to Summit Spark SpI 40

 Why You Should Trust Us

-We assembled an all-star crew to put these ultralight sleeping bags to the test, including Andy Wellman and Ethan Newman.
-Andy has published guidebooks, climbed everything from mountains in Peru to boulders in the USA, and is no stranger to a night under the stars.
+We assembled an all-star crew to put these ultralight sleeping bags to the test, including Andy Wellman, Ethan Newman, and Justin Simoni.
+Andy has published guidebooks, has hiked long distances in the Rockies, the Andes, and the Himalayas, and is no stranger to a night under the stars.
 Ethan has worked professionally outdoors for over a decade, including working as a rock climbing guide, wildland firefighter, wilderness ranger, and environmental educator.
-Combined, they spend over one hundred nights a year in a sleeping bag, from shiver bivvies on the sides of mountains to comfy nights around a campfire with friends, and we know how to get a good night's sleep outside.
+Justin has explored the more exhilarating peaks and ridgelines of Colorado, finishing bold fastpack routes on his unsupported multi-day adventures, and has assisted with guided ultralight backpacking trips in Kings Canyon NP, Rocky Mountain NP, and Gates of the Arctic NP.
+Combined, they spend over 150 nights a year in a sleeping bag, from shiver bivvies on the sides of mountains to comfy nights around a campfire with friends, and we know how to get a good night's sleep outside.

 Analysis and Test Results